Myriad-Dreamin/typst.ts/docs/cookery/direction/responsive.typ

 === `x-page-width` (stable)

-Retreiving the sys arguments specified by the dynamic layout compiler:
+Retrieving the sys arguments specified by the dynamic layout compiler:

 ```typ
 /// It is in default A4 paper size (21cm)